Maths Teacher Jobs That Aren’t in Schools

 Our inspiring and industry-engaged staff have strong connections with businesses and organisations across a number of industrial, commercial, and public sectors, providing you with amazing opportunities in terms of networking, joint projects, lectures, masterclasses in business analytics, and more.
 With all this to offer, alongside great facilities and superb student support it’s no wonder we’ve been voted No.1 for Student Satisfaction the past three years.*

-Why not come and enjoy #UniAsItShouldBe by enrolling into a Data Analytics degree at the University of Bolton?
+Why not come and enjoy #UniAsItShouldBe by applying for a postgraduate Data Analytics degree at the University of Bolton?

 To learn more about our courses and oiut supportive learning environment, you can reach us at email@example.com or +44 (0)1204 900 600.